a-dylean/chat-app/README.md

 Notes:
 - Ensure your Node.js version satisfies Next.js requirements (>= 18.18.0).

-## Usage
-- Type a message and press Enter (or click Send) to get an assistant response.
-- Messages persist in memory while the page is open.

 ## API
 The app exposes a typed server route at `POST /api/chat`.